microsoft/pxt-react-extension-template/README.md

 ### Launch the Development Server

-After this you can run
+- [ ] After this you can run the dev server

 ```
 npm run start
 ```
-to start the dev server.

 This will be running on http://localhost:3000